paulevsGitch/BushyLeaves/README.md

   <img src="https://github.com/paulevsGitch/BushyLeaves/blob/main/screen.png" />
 </p>

-A small mod that will make leaves bushy and will enhance leaves rendering.
+A small mod for Station API (STAPI), for Minecraft beta 1.7.3, that will make leaves bushy and will enhance leaves rendering.
 Leaves inside tree will be not rendered, and leaves that are visible will have additional cross model that will make them more "bushy".
 Leaves covered with snow will have special snowy texture.